 We carried out a small study last year investigating nutrient intake in short-term vegan diets.
 We found out that there was little difference between those following a vegan diet and those consuming meat and other animal products for some micronutrients.
-For example, iron intake was very similar between groups.
+For example, iron intake was very similar between the groups.

-However, those following a vegan diet in the short-term had lower calorie intake and macronutrient intake (protein, carbohydrate and fat).
+However, those following a vegan diet in the short term had lower calorie intake and macronutrient intake (protein, carbohydrate and fat).
 Intake of some micronutrients was also lower, such as vitamin A and vitamin B12, compared to before altering their diets.